raspberrypilearning/led-firefly/en/step_4.md

 firefly.on()
 --- /code ---

+**Tip:** To import multiple items, separate them with commas ','.

 --- /task ---

-**Tip:** To import multiple items, separate them with commas ','.

 --- task ---

-**Test** Run your code and your LED firefly should light up.
+**Test:** Run your code to see your LED firefly light up.

 ![Yellow LED attached to GP13 and lit up.](images/firefly-on.jpg)